SFDO-Tooling/CumulusCI/docs/2gp_testing.md

     products are 1GPs.
 -   New beta versions for both Product A and B are created
--   In many cases, a production release for Product A must also be created to satisfy B\'s dependency, if the packages are 1GPs.
+-   In many cases, a production release for Product A must also be created to satisfy B's dependency, if the packages are 1GPs.

 Once all of the steps above have occurred, end-to-end testing with new managed package versions can take place.
 However, if _any_ errors are